MagicMirrorOrg/MagicMirror/README.md

 1. Add your IP address to the xhost list
 - xhost +your_host_ip (replace your_host_ip with the actual IP address of your Mac machine)

+# After - common steps to build, test, and run the container

 ## Building Docker Container